 GST provides logistics services designed to optimize equipment and system readiness throughout their service life cycle at the lowest possible life cycle cost.
 With an emphasis on maintaining operational readiness and supporting the modernization of equipment, our services comply with government and military directives and established industry standards.

-Baggage and Passenger Handling Systems
+Baggage Handling Systems (BHS)

 GST has a triple role in support of TSAs management of Baggage & Passenger screening.